mvolkmann/blog/src/dart.md

 | `truncate()`                                 | returns `int` result of truncating fractional digits                 |
 | `truncateToDouble()`                         | same as `truncate`, but returns a `double`                           |

-The `num` class defines the following static methods.
+The `num` class defines the following static methods:

 | Method                                              | Description                                          |
 | --------------------------------------------------- | ---------------------------------------------------- |